Sessions + Memory with Services¶

 - The ADK

-Runnercallsappend_event()after every turn, forwarding the message to the Agent Memory Server. - When the conversation exceeds
+Runnercallsappend_event()after every turn, forwarding the message to the configured memory backend. - ADK callbacks or API routes can call

 Usage¶